ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/colors.jpg)](https://osu.ppy.sh/beatmapsets/317439)

-::wa\1::{ user=1572001 } makes a return to the ranked section with their amazing set of "Colors sasakure.UK Futurelogic Remix" by dj TAKA.
+::wa_::{ user=1572001 } makes a return to the ranked section with their amazing set of "Colors sasakure.UK Futurelogic Remix" by dj TAKA.
 This map will really test your skills with spaced streams, stream jumps, and 1/4 jumps!
 It's also a massive feat to see 1 mapper mapping all the difficulties in a 4 minute song.
 Overall, this is a very high effort set that you'll be feeling blue when you play it!

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/saisaki.jpg)](https://osu.ppy.sh/beatmapsets/858075)